How angry are you?

 How can the same event cause such different reactions?
 And how can you make sure that your reaction is the calm one, instead of the wild one?

 So how well do you manage your anger?
-Use the online test below to find out how well you do.
+Use the online test to find out how well you do.

 For each statement, click the button in the column that best describes you.
 Please answer questions as you actually are (rather than how you think you should be), and don't worry if some questions seem to score in the 'wrong direction'.
 When you are finished, please click the 'Calculate My Total' button at the bottom of the test.